Terminating the employment contract

 - essential changes in the conditions necessary for working related to the employee’s person as render the employee no more able to cope with his/her work duties, or

 - a significant and permanent reduction in the work that the employer may offer, unless the employee can be assigned to or retrained for other duties.

-If the employee has neglected the obligations arising from the employment relationship, he/she may not be given notice before being issued a warning and given a chance to amend his/her conduct.
+If the employee has neglected the obligations arising from the employment relationship, a notice to terminate may only be given after the employer has first issued a warning to give the employee a chance to correct his or her neglectful conduct.

 It is not acceptable to give notice to terminate because of the employee’s:

 - illness, disability or injury

 - civic activities, or